Seekatar/seekatar.github.io/_posts/2026-01-30-ps-start-thread-1.md

 2
 ```

-At this point we've received the output from the jobs, but they are still out there.
+At this point you have received the output from the jobs, but they are still out there.
 You can see the status of them with `Get-Job`

 ```powershell
 Get-Job